Celebrated (part eighteen)

 Blankness for a moment.
 “And of course, whatever such possessions of yours…as you think you may wish to bring away.”

 “I have a note here.”
 Petra scooted the page across to Tom.
-“I needed a good diagram of the Titanic’s decks, where the stewards’ quarters would be, where Enderley might reasonably tell them to gather… One of those research things that would be so easy now, but in…oh, 72…?
-I think.
-I couldn’t guess where I would get it.”
+“I needed a good diagram of the Titanic’s decks, where the stewards’ quarters would be, where Enderley might reasonably tell them to gather… One of those research things that would be so easy now, but in…oh, ’72…?
+I couldn’t guess where I would get it.
+A whole day on the phone!”

 Macniece coming in.
 “What’re you about, Moore?
 Swimming for it?”